Apply for British Passport for Irish Citizens

 - two passport photos

-- a countersignatory to confirm your identity
+- a counter signatory to confirm your identity

 - supporting documents

 You’ll need to get the application form from a Post Office that offers the Passport Check and Send service.
-You’ll fill certain designated sections, while your countersignatory will fill out a different section.
-Your countersignatory will also sign and date the photos that you will submit.
+You’ll fill certain designated sections, while your counter signatory will fill out a different section.
+Your counter signatory will also sign and date the photos that you will submit.

 Afterwards, you will submit the filled-out form, photos, and your supporting document via the post office.
 The ‘Check & Send Service’ can check over your documents and post them to HM Passport Office by Special Delivery.
 Alternatively, you can post your documents directly to UKVI.
 If you need the passport urgently, you may book an appointment to access the online premium or fast-track services.

-Applying for a British passport from Overseas
+Applying for a British passport from Overseas as an Irish Citizen

 To apply for a British passport overseas, you will need;

-- A digital passport photo
+- a digital passport photo

-- A filled-out application form
+- a filled-out application form

-- You may need someone to confirm your identity.
+- you may need someone to confirm your identity.

-- Pay the passport application fees
+- pay the passport application fees

 The Home Office will provide details of which documents you need to send and where to send them.
 Your documents will be couriered to HM Passport Office with the required information to process.